noahhefner/.dotfiles/README.md

+# Disclaimer

+This repository is a constant work in progress.
+I was using Arch when I started this project, but I have since switched to NixOS and some of the configs may not work.

 # Usage

 Assumptions:

-- Base system is Arch.
 - This repo has been cloned to `/home/$USER/.dotfiles`.

-Run these commands from the `.dotfiles` directory.
+Run these commands from `/home/$USER/.dotfiles`.

 ```
 stow bash